 I have traveled to Sri Lanka as the last stop of my big adventure in the summer of 2019.
 This country has surprised me in so many ways – I did not expect that at all.
 After 2 months of staying in Bali and Malaysia I felt like I needed some change.
 That is the reason why I flew to Colombo and started my little two-week adventure in Sri Lanka.
 If this is your first time traveling to Sri Lanka it may be challenging to organize your travel plans.
 Once you have arrived you’ll see that this country is a little bit chaotic and so is traveling there.
 That’s the reason why I want to share my experiences and tips for visiting Sri Lanka with you in this blogpost.

 Save this on Pinterest to read later. ⇩

 Why you should travel to Sri Lanka

 - It is not as touristy as other destinations in Asia, like for example Bali, Thailand, etc. Sri Lanka has a lot of quiet places to explore.
-That was one thing we really enjoyed about this country.
+That was one thing I really enjoyed about this country.
 If you have been to Bali already, you know how draining it can be when everywhere you go there are hundreds of people.